uyedaj/macrophy_course/projects/PAUP_lab/paup.md

 execute bears_LBA500.nex
 ```

-Now perform a parsimony anaylsis.
+Now perform a parsimony analysis.
 Switch your criterion back to parsimony and conduct branch and bound searches.
 How has the resulting tree changed?
 How does it compare to the true tree?

 Let's now determine how confident we are in the tree.
 We're going to use a method called the boostrap, which will be explained in class.